-As one can clearly see by comparing the results for employment and unemployment figures, there is a very strong correlation between the former and GNP (r = 0.98), while there is a much weaker correlation between unemployment figures and GNP (r = 0 ,6).
+As one can see by comparing the results for employment and unemployment figures, there is a strong correlation between the former and GNP (r = 0.98), while there is a much weaker correlation between unemployment figures and GNP (r = 0 ,6).

 The graphics generated with Jupyter Notebook or RStudio can be copied or exported directly as an image.
 However, to produce higher quality graphics, e.g., for scientific work and publications, there are several options in R to choose from.
 PostScript graphics can be generated by calling the postscript function before the plot command, which requires the name of the image to be generated as an argument.
-In order for the output of subsequent commands to be displayed on the screen again, the graphic export must be terminated with the dev.off() command.
-(R Core Team, n.d.-b)
+For the output of subsequent commands to be displayed on the screen again, the graphic export must be terminated with the dev.off() command (R Core Team, n.d.-b).

 Self-Check Questions